 If you often quote for similar events (like a “Small Wedding Package” or “Corporate Table Centres”), save your proposal as a template.
 Next time, load the template, adjust the quantities and flowers, and you’ve got a new quote in minutes.Publishing and snapshots

-When you publish a proposal, the system takes a snapshot of all the quotation data at that moment — prices, items, quantities, photos, everything.
+When you publish a proposal, Digital Florists takes a snapshot of all the quotation data at that moment — prices, items, quantities, photos, everything.
 This frozen version is what your client sees.
 If you make changes to the quotation after publishing, those changes won’t show up in the sent proposal.
 Your client keeps seeing the version you published.
 To share your updates, you need to republish the proposal, which creates a new snapshot with the latest data.
 This means you can safely tweak and adjust your quotation behind the scenes without worrying about your client seeing half-finished changes.Common questions

 Can I send more than one proposal for the same event?